 Coconut Oil and the Brain: Take the Next Step

 Coconut oil is a traditional food that has been historically enjoyed by much of the world.

 Its brain-healthy qualities are mainly due to medium-chain triglycerides (MCTs) which deliver energy directly to brain cells, bypassing glucose metabolism.

 Coconut oil has been found to be helpful for mood and neurological disorders, brain aging, and serious cognitive decline.

-Switching from unhealthy vegetable oils to coconut oil is one of the simplest and healthiest lifestyle changes you can make to build a better brain.
+Switching from vegetable oils to coconut oil is one of the easiest lifestyle changes you can make to build a better brain.